-An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the late Roman Empire through the Renaissance and Reformation.
+(Formerly HUMAN 20LS) An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the late Roman Empire through the Renaissance and Reformation.
 In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of the Modern World.
-This course fulfills the LMC General Education Requirement for Humanities.
+This course meets the General Education Requirement for Humanities.
 LR

-HUMAN-021LS Introduction to Modern Humanities (1600-Present)
+HUMAN-021 Introduction to Modern Humanities (1600-Present)